mithil1610/react/readme.txt

 Problem Statement:
-The goal of this tutorial is to use GitHub to track created and closed issues of a given repository(angular, material-design, angular-cli,D3) for the past year along with timeseries forecasting using Tensorflow/LSTM Keras and will then see how to deploy it to gcloud platform.
+The goal of this tutorial is to use GitHub to track created and closed issues of a given repository(angular, material-design, angular-cli,D3) for the past year along with timeseries forecasting using Tensorflow/LSTM Keras and we will then see how to deploy it to gcloud platform.

 Solution:
 Step 1: We are creating three microservices: